About Us

 Background

 In 2010 The Auckland Council was formed incorporating the cities of Auckland, Manukau, Northshore, Papakura, Rodney, Waitakere and the Auckland Regional Council.
-Bounded the Hauraki Gulf in the east and the Tasman Sea in the west, the city extends from Warkworth in the north to Pukekohe in the south
+Bounded by the Hauraki Gulf in the east and the Tasman Sea in the west, the city extends from Warkworth in the north to Pukekohe in the south

 Auckland has a magnificent network of regional parks with their origins some 125 years ago.
 Much of the network was developed by the Auckland Regional Authority between 1965 and 2010.
-Today, New Zealand’s “supercity” has 28 regional parks managed by Auckland Council covering more than 45,000 hectares, embracing coastal beaches, cliffs, dunes and wetland, indigenous forest and farmland.
+Today, New Zealand’s “supercity” has 28 regional parks managed by Auckland Council covering more than 41,000 hectares, embracing coastal beaches, cliffs, dunes and wetland, indigenous forest and farmland.

 Auckland is the nation’s largest population centre and driver of the country’s economy.
 It is estimated that the city’s current population of some 1.7 million could increase by more than 50% by the year 2050.